symfony/symfony-docs/reference/dic_tags.rst

-`assetic.formula_resource`_               Adds a resource to the current asset manager `assetic.templating.php`_                 Remove this service if PHP templating is disabled `assetic.templating.twig`_                Remove this service if Twig templating is disabled `console.command`_                        Add a command `data_collector`_                         Create a class that collects custom data for the profiler `doctrine.event_listener`_                Add a Doctrine event listener
+`assetic.formula_resource`_               Adds a resource to the current asset manager `assetic.templating.php`_                 Remove this service if PHP templating is disabled `assetic.templating.twig`_                Remove this service if Twig templating is disabled `auto_alias`_                             Define aliases based on the value of container parameters `console.command`_                        Add a command `data_collector`_                         Create a class that collects custom data for the profiler `doctrine.event_listener`_                Add a Doctrine event listener